H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 4. Whenever the Championships Rules refer to:

-   - **Organizers**, should be understood to mean people mentioned in [point 5, chapter 1](#point-1-5).
+   - **Organizers**, should be understood to mean people mentioned in [point 5, chapter 1](#point-1-5)
    - **Discord Server**, should be understood to mean h3gg server on Discord platform [link](https://www.discord.com/invite/WPXRs5aX89),
-   - **Participtants** or **Participtant**, should be understood to mean all people signed up to the Championships,
+   - **Participtants** or **Participtant**, should be understood to mean, depending on the context: people participating in any of the phases of the Championships, people participating in a given Match or, in the singular: each individual participating in any of the phases of the Championships or participating in the Match,
    - **Match**, should be understood to mean all games played in Championships, between two given Participtants, in given phase,
    - **Party**, should be understood to mean single game in the Match,
    - **Championships Website**, should be understood to mean Championships page on h3gg website [link](https://www.h3.gg/xxv).
-   - **Kammer Ranking System**, should be understood to mean an elo-based ranking system generated from the results of tournament matches as reported on the H3gg website.
+   - **Kammer Ranking System**, should be understood to mean an elo-based ranking system generated from the results of tournament matches as reported on the H3gg and Liga Heroes website.
 For the purposes of the tournament, the period from 9 June 2022 to 21 April 2024 is assumed.
 The ranking also uses template weights, which can be obtained from the Organisers on request,

 5. <a id="point-1-5"></a>The Championships organizer is H3gg.
 The exact composition of Championships staff: